Beloborodova-Anastasiia/yatube/README.md

 ### Description

 Social network "Yatube" is for keeping a diary.
-Users can create an account, publish notes, subscribe on another author, tag and comment on fovourite notesб add notice to the special groups.
+Users can create an account, publish notes, subscribe on another author, tag and comment on fovourite notes, add notice to the special groups.

 ### Technologies